vdae2304/Metodos-Numericos/Documentacion/Tensor view.md

 * `shape` Number of elements along each axis.
 * `data` Pointer to the memory array used by the `tensor_view`.
-* `order` If `true` (default), the elements are stored in row-major order (from first axis to last axis).
-Otherwise, the elements are stored in column-major order (from last axis to first axis).
+* `order` Memory layout in which elements are stored.
+In row-major order, the last dimension is contiguous.
+In column-major order, the first dimension is contiguous.
+Defaults to row-major order.

 Example